Ibn Al Baraq Al Andulsi: Religious career

 His son Abu al-Qasim narrated about him and Abu al-Hasan bin Muhammad bin Baqi al-Ghassani, Abu Abdullah Muhammad bin Yahya al-Sukari, Abu al-Abbas al-Nabati and Abu Amr bin Ayad, and Abu al-Karam Judy.

 Literary career

-He was a prolific writer, sharp-witted in composition,producing prose that led Ibn Khaira Al-Mua’ini to say about him: "I have not seen a person in my life who is faster in improvisation than him".
+He was a prolific writer, sharp-witted in composition, producing prose that led Ibn Khaira Al-Mua’ini to say about him: "I have not seen a person in my life who is faster in improvisation than him".
 He stood out in literature more than jurisprudence.
-He wrote Washah (a type of Aarabic poetry), creating almost 400 poems.
-He also produced many Badiaat (another form of Arabic poetry) in praise of Prophet Muhammad.
+He wrote Washah (a type of Arabic poetry), creating almost 400 poems.
+He also produced many Badiaat (another form of Arabic poetry) in praise of Muhammad.